Obihan98/Digital-Clock/README.md

 This project can serve as a starting point for developing other hardware projects with Microchip Studio and C language.
 It can also be used as an example of how to use Microchip Studio to integrate software and hardware components to create a functional device.

+Here is the video of the Musical Alarm clock

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/25HzhwQbgjs/0.jpg)](http://www.youtube.com/watch?v=25HzhwQbgjs "Musical Alarm Clock in C, Microchip Studio")